How to Rewind and Remove Film From the Nikon N70 (F70)

 4. Remove the film canister from the Nikon N70.

 Remove the 35mm film canister from the camera.
-Push down and tilt out the canister from the top of the camera to make it easier to remove the film canister.
+Push down and tilt out the canister from the top of the camera.
+It’s easier to remove that way.

 Nikon N70 remove 35mm film canister